WINGS OF CHANGE

 It is difficult for people who are unsaved to accept the Bible as God's Word because they view it from the physical side instead of the spiritual eye.
 To some people, God's Word seems foolish to them.
 The Bible will never be accepted by those who are still in the flesh, one must be in the spirit.
 To be in the spirit, is to accept Jesus Christ and open up your heart to Him and beseech Him to open your eyes spiritually that you may see and accept the Ultimate Truth about our existence and our relationship to God the Father.

 Secondly, people want to know who wrote the Bible.
-Some mistakenly say King James of England.
+Some mistakenly say King James I of England.
 King James did not write the Bible.
 He authorized the Greek and Hebrew versions of the Bible to be translated into English.
 The scholars began their work in 1607 and completed it in 1610.
 King James ordered that their completed work become the "authorized" version or the official translation to be used, since all scholars agreed to its accuracy.
+The bible was published in 1611.

 The King James Version of the Bible is by far our favorite; however, many people find the Old English of thee and thou difficult to read.
 It is certainly okay to change "thee to you", "thou to your", "ye to you", and eliminate the "eth" on the end of many words in order to have a better understanding of the text.